apitoolkit/apitoolkit-dotnet/README.md

 ## Contributing and Help

-To contribute to the development of this SDK or support requests, kindly read our [CONTRIBUTING GUIDE](https://github.com/apitoolkit/.github/blob/main/CONTRIBUTING.md), join our community [Discord Server](https://discord.gg/dEB6EjQnKB), or [create a new issue](https://github.com/apitoolkit/apitoolkit-dotnet/issues/new/choose) in this repository.
+To contribute to the development of this SDK or support requests, kindly read our [Contributors Guide](https://github.com/apitoolkit/.github/blob/main/CONTRIBUTING.md), join our community [Discord Server](https://discord.gg/dEB6EjQnKB), or [create a new issue](https://github.com/apitoolkit/apitoolkit-dotnet/issues/new/choose) in this repository.

 ## License